CS2401-Fall2021/project-lab-part-1/README.md

 You are in a long hallway with lots of rooms some of which might be locked.
 The rooms can contain keys that can be used to unlock other doors, and treasure.
 The goal of the game is to find the treasure.

+## GRADING
+In order to get a grade for this lab, you will need to schedule time with Marissa Stephens, Lidice, Susana, or Dustyn the week after the lab is due to run through your code, and your game.

 ### 1) A GAME starts at an initial ROOM, and an empty array of keys that have been found.